dx-dy-dz/SheHacks/README.md

 # SheHacks
 ## Shortlisting task for SheHacks, a Tinkerhub WIT initiative
+* A simple website made with HTML and CSS.
-### Lists out the team members, our mission, vision and expectations about this project
+* Lists out the team members, our mission, vision and expectations about this project.